 - First, right-click on the sheet from the sheet tab.

-- Select View code.
+- Then, select View code.

-- A VBA Module window pop up.
+- Therefore, a VBA Module window pop up.

 - Now type the code: